Skip to content

 According to a new report, Amazon has deleted numerous products.
 There’s a specific reason for this.

-Amazon’s product offerings are unmatched in the international online shopping market: Until recently, there were reportedly around 74 billion products in its inventory.
-But that changed at the end of 2024, as Amazon allegedly deleted numerous products.
-The reason for this was said to be cost-cutting measures, affecting up to 24 billion items.
+Amazon’s product range is unparalleled in the international online shopping market: Until recently, there were reportedly up to 74 billion products in its inventory.
+But that came to an end in late 2024, as Amazon allegedly deleted numerous products.
+The reason for this was said to be cost-cutting measures.
+Up to 24 billion items were reportedly affected.

 Amazon Deleted Products Due to Cloud Costs

-This information comes from a new report by Business Insider, which allegedly gained insights into relevant company documents.
+This information comes from a new report by Business Insider, which claims to have gained insights into relevant company documents.
 The initiative is attributed to Amazon CEO Andy Jassy, who reportedly named it “Bend The Curve.”
 TECHBOOK has asked Amazon for confirmation but has yet to receive a response.
 The goal was to streamline many offerings by the end of 2024.
-Each product requires its own page, which is managed in the cloud–a process that consumes significant resources, especially money.
+Each product requires its own page, which is managed in the cloud–this consumes numerous resources, especially money.

 More on the topic